 If you did not completely fill your fuel tank with E85, top it off with some 87 octane unleaded fuel as soon as possible to help dilute the concentration of ethanol in the fuel tank.
 If you completely filled with tank with E85 and are worried about the possible consequences, just drive normally until you have used up most of the E85 and refill with gasoline, or refill with gasoline when you have reached half a tank.

-General Motors, Ford and Chrysler have all been building "flex fuel" cars and light trucks capable of running on either gasoline or E85 for a number of years.
-The latest estimate (December 2012) is that there are over 10 million flex-fuel passenger cars and light trucks on U.S roads.
+General Motors, Ford and Chrysler have all been building "flex fuel" cars and light trucks capable of running on either gasoline or E85 since 1999 to 2000.
+According to the Renewable Fuels Association (RFA), there are now more than 22 million flex-fuel vehicles on the road in the U.S.

 The number of service stations that are currently selling E85 has grown in recent years, so finding E85 is not the challenge it once was.
 Here are a couple of resources for finding a service station that sells E85: